Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Two variants of global A1 degrees of finite maps into the projective line

 \end{definition}

+\begin{definition} Let $\pi: E \to X$ be a relatively oriented line bundle on a smooth curve $X$ over $k$, and let $\sigma$ be a section with isolated zeros.
+We say that a zero $p$ of $\sigma$ has ramification index $e$ if, for a trivializing open neighborhood $U$ around $p$ in $X$ and a trivialization $E|_U \cong \mathscr{O}_U$, the function corresponding to $\sigma|_U$ yields a map $U \to \mathbb{A}^1$ of curves of ramification index $e$.
+Note that this definition does not depend on $U$ or the trivialization. \end{definition}

-We now show that, around doubly ramified points, the local index of a section of a relatively oriented line bundle is the hyperbolic element $\mathbb{H} = \langle 1 \rangle + \langle -1 \rangle \in \text{GW}(k)$.
-In Section \ref{sec: covering maps}, we will use the fact that the covering maps from modular curves to $X(1)$ have fibers at $j = 1728$ entirely consisting of doubly ramified points to conclude that the Euler numbers of these maps are integer multiples of the hyperbolic element.
+We now show that the local index of a section of a relatively oriented line bundle at a doubly ramified point is a multiple of the hyperbolic element $\mathbb{H} = \langle 1 \rangle + \langle -1 \rangle \in \text{GW}(k)$.
+In Section \ref{sec: covering maps}, we will use the fact that the covering maps from many modular curves to $X(1)$ have fibers at $j = 1728$ consisting entirely of doubly ramified points to conclude that the Euler numbers of these maps are integer multiples of the hyperbolic element.

 \begin{proposition} Let $\pi: E \rightarrow X$ be a relatively oriented line bundle on a smooth curve $X$ over $k$, let $\sigma$ be a section with isolated zeros, let $Z$ be the zero locus of $\sigma$, and let $p \in Z$.